aprameya17/Dashtoon-Generative-AI-Assignment/README.md

 2. **Install Dependencies**

 -Python
-Use pip (Python's package manager) to install the required dependencies. pip install -r requirements.txt
+Use pip (Python's package manager) to install the required dependencies.<br />
+pip install -r requirements.txt<br />
-Ensure you have the necessary libraries such as the following installed:
+Ensure you have the necessary libraries such as the following installed:<br />
--PyTorch
+-PyTorch <br />
--TorchVision
+-TorchVision <br />
--NumPy
+-NumPy  <br />
 -Matplotlib